 The users of online dating sites have a clear target: to find their Miss. or Mr. Right.
 So after finding the one they want, they will stop using the site.
 As Muyan, Baihe (No.3 dating site in China) says, one account usually stay active for 6 months to 1 year.

 Few customers are paying user

 The No.1 site, Jiayuan, has only about 550,000 paying users every month, with 35 million users in total.
 The percentage of paying users is only 1.6%

 Lack of interaction

-This is a typical design of Chinese dating site: basic personal data + interaction.
+This is a typical design of a Chinese dating site: basic personal data + interaction.
 However, the four options here, “send text”, “say hello”, “send gift” and “follow her” are not enough attractive.
-When I see this, I feel that the profile like reading specifications of a machine.
+When I see this, I feel that the profile is like reading the specifications of a machine.

 No follow-up service